unclereeemus/ytmp/README.md

 **FEATURES:**
   - CLI/keyboard centered
   - Add local files/directories
-  - Search regular youtube or youtube music (kind of... in a round about way. see usage for explanation)
+  - Search regular youtube or youtube music (in a round about way - see usage for explanation)
   - Select from search results
   - Search and add youtube playlists to the queue (or only select songs of playlists)
   - Select from past searches in fzf to reduce typing